akeyess/Cirriculum_Vitae/README.md

 ## Personal Projects :star2:
   - [Ethereum Mining Report](https://github.com/akeyess/Eth_Mining_Research)

     - A study comparing the revenue of a personal Ethereum miner to the reported average revenue of Ethereum miners relative to megahash.
 Discovered how the personal miner performs against the network average in terms of revenue, slightly under.
-As expected findings ***fail to reject the hypotheis***: "**Personal ETH miner revenue will perform lower overall in comparison to reported average ETH mining revenue**".
+As expected findings ***fail to reject the hypothesis***: "**Personal ETH miner revenue will perform lower overall in comparison to reported average ETH mining revenue**".

-      ***-EXPERIENCE-*** *Research Derived Answers - Data Aggreagation - Quantitative Transformation - Statistical Analysis - Results Visualization -
+      ***-EXPERIENCE-*** *Research Derived Answers - Data Aggregation - Quantitative Transformation - Statistical Analysis - Results Visualization -
       Discover Implications*

       ***-SOFTWARE-*** *SPSS, Google Sheets, Microsoft Excel, Python*